ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/basic/_index.md

 {{< /tabs >}}

 # Tip
-`Tracer.Tip` represents the trace end in which elements wouldn't be traced.
+`Tracer.Tip` represents the carrier's elements are never traced.

 {{< video src="tip" >}}
 {{<hint info >}}
 Context and the tracer interface are needless in a simple test.
 {{< /hint >}}

-# Trace ends
-Elements or their type classes with features below are considered as trace ends, meaning they are never traced insides.
+Elements or their type classes with features below are also considered as trace ends, meaning they are never traced insides.
 Like classes with `Tracer.Root`, they should be designed independently and avoid being exploring too insides.
-- `Tracer.Root`, `Tracer.Nodes` or `Tracer.Tip`
+- `Tracer.Root`, `Tracer.Nodes`
 - Interface, enum, object
 - Nullable
 - Foreign (from other modules, generated code, or Java files)